 When known to the interpreter, the script name and additional arguments thereafter are passed to the script in the variable sys.argv, which is a list of strings.
 Its length is at least one; when no script and no arguments are given, sys.argv[0] is an empty string.
 When the script name is given as '-' (meaning standard input), sys.argv[0] is set to '-'.
 When -c command is used, sys.argv[0] is set to '-c'.
-Options found after -c command are not consumed by the Python interpreter's option processing but left in sys.argv for the command to handle.
+When -m module is used, sys.argv[0] is set to the full name of the located module.
+Options found after -c command or -m module are not consumed by the Python interpreter's option processing but left in sys.argv for the command or module to handle.